Dr. Keri Wynn

 Dr. Wynn thoroughly enjoys all aspects of practicing veterinary medicine but has a special affinity for veterinary dentistry.
 Dental disease prevention and treatment represents a large portion of the practice’s focus, given the prevalence of periodontal disease in pets.

 “I love getting to be around people that I genuinely enjoy working with but getting to watch pets and families grow is by far the best part about this job.
-Getting to know families and being a small part in their pet’s journey is extremely rewarding.
+Getting to know families and being a small part of their pet’s journey is extremely rewarding.
 I’ll always be a small-town girl from Appalachia getting to live out my dream.”